Symptoms and Diagnosis

 Symptoms That Should Prompt STD Testing

-STD-related joint disease is frequently misdiagnosed as sports injury, gout, rheumatoid arthritis, or non-specific inflammatory arthritis.
+STD-related joint disease is frequently misdiagnosed as a sports injury, gout, rheumatoid arthritis, or non-specific inflammatory arthritis.
 The following pattern should prompt STD testing as part of the workup:

 Joint swelling or pain appearing 1–4 weeks after possible STD exposure